 Some families call it “hell on earth.”

 Two out of a hundred thousand people are affected by ALS.
-When John told me in 2015 that he was diagnosed with ALS he kidded about being one of the “lucky ones.”
+John told me in 2015 that he was diagnosed with ALS.
+He kidded about being one of the “lucky ones.”

 The smile you see on John’s face is genuine.
-He’s only in his 50’s, facing “end of life care” but he’s not depressed or bitter.
+Its crappy being in your 50’s and facing “end of life care.”
+But John’s not depressed or bitter.

-John says he’s happy.
-He doesn’t actually say the words – he uses eye movement to type out his message on a synthesized communication device.
+He says he’s happy.
+John doesn’t actually say the words – he uses eye movement to type out his message on a synthesized communication device.
 The effort alone is extraordinarily taxing for John.

 He enjoys a measure of peace because his loved ones worry less about him due to the compassionate, round the clock care afforded him at the General.